rayofsunshinesha/QWI/README.md

 ## 3. qwi: combine itq and itw results to construct qwi indicators

 Goal:
-- reshape the date and link job at t from t-4 to t+1
+- reshape the data and link job at t from t-4 to t+1
-- construct measures that mark different type of employment for the job at time t
+- construct measures that mark different types of employment for the job at time t
 - refine measures through predecessor-successor processing

 ### 3.1 qwi_aztec.do